 \section{Abstract}

-This paper focuses on computing the convex conjugate operation that arises when solving Euclidean Wasserstein-2 optimal transport problems.
-This conjugation, which is also referred to as the Legendre-Fenchel conjugate or $c$-transform, is considered difficult to compute and in practice, Wasserstein-2 methods are limited by not being able to exactly conjugate the dual potentials in continuous space.
+This paper focuses on computing the convex conjugate (also known as the Legendre–Fenchel conjugate or c-transform) that appears in Euclidean Wasserstein-2 optimal transport.
+This conjugation is considered difficult to compute and in practice, methods are limited by not being able to exactly conjugate the dual potentials in continuous space.
 To overcome this, the computation of the conjugate can be approximated with amortized optimization, which learns a model to predict the conjugate.
 I show that combining amortized approximations to the conjugate with a solver for fine-tuning significantly improves the quality of transport maps learned for the Wasserstein-2 benchmark by \citet{korotin2021neural} and is able to model many 2-dimensional couplings and flows considered in the literature.
-All of the baselines, methods, and solvers in this paper are available at \url{http://github.com/facebookresearch/w2ot}.
+All baselines, methods, and solvers are publicly available at \url{http://github.com/facebookresearch/w2ot}.